eccabay/hp-text-game/README.md

 * Buy a card (`"buy"`): moves you to the Hogwarts Card store, where you enter a number to buy a card
 * Attack a villain (`"attack"`): moves you to the villains, where you choose which villain to attack and then the number of attacks to assign
 * Check the status of the game:
    * `"status"`: see the active hero's current status
    * `"game status"`: see the full status of the game (as is printed between each turn)
    * `"location status"`: see which location is the current location, and how many metal there are currently
+   * `"villain status"`: see the status of any current villains, as well as how many remain in the draw pile
    * `"hero status"`: see the number of hearts, attacks, and influence that all heroes have
 * End your turn (`"end"`): Only necessary if you have leftover cards, attacks, or influence you don't want to play or assign.
 Otherwise, this happens automatically.